smeehan12/standalone-recast-tutorial/_episodes/03-gitlab-ci.md

 So how is this automated container re-building actually accomplished?
 As you've already learned, each time that an analyst pushes new commits to the docker repo with gitlab CI/CD set up, gitlab starts a pipeline that runs the tests you wrote in your `.gitlab-ci.yml` file to validate the new commits.
 In addition to these code tests, it's also possible to add code to the `.gitlab-ci.yml` file to build a container in which the analysis code and environment reside, and store it in the "gitlab registry".
 But to build this container correctly, you first need some specific instructions on:
  * how to set up the exact environment in the container that your code depends on,
  * how to add your analysis code to the container, and
- * how to pre-build the code so that it can be just run trivially inside the container (ideally with only a single command).
+ * how to pre-build the code so that it can just be run trivially inside the container (ideally with only a single command).

 These all sound like tasks that a Dockerfile would be great for!
 And indeed, the first key component of automated environment preservation with gitlab CI/CD is to add a Dockerfile to the repo with these specifications.

 > ## `atlas` User in ATLAS Containers
 > By default, files added to a docker container will be owned by root user.
-However, it's considered good practice to avoid actually working as root user unnecessarily since this minimizes the risk of accidentally misusing root privileges, so the analysisbase images use a non-root `atlas` user by default.
+However, it's considered good practice to avoid actually working as root user unnecessarily since this minimizes the risk of accidentally misusing root privileges, so the `analysisbase` images use a non-root `atlas` user by default.
 >
-> Because of this, if we don't explicitly make the directory containing your analysis code owned by `atlas` user, you may run into permission issues when your code tries to run (as atlas user) and create new files and plots, etc. inside the directory.
+> Because of this, if you don't explicitly make the directory containing your analysis code owned by `atlas` user, you may run into permission issues when your code tries to run (as atlas user) and create new files and plots, etc. inside the directory.
 {: .callout}

 ### Writing your Gitlab Dockerfile

-So far, you've been starting your containers from the atlas/analysisbase:21.2.75 base image, volume-mounting your analysis code, and building the code manually, maybe with the help of some aliases and shell scripts.
+So far, you've been starting your containers from the `atlas/analysisbase:21.2.75` base image, volume-mounting your analysis code, and building the code manually, maybe with the help of some aliases and shell scripts.
 Now we're going to write a Dockerfile that automatically adds your code to the container and builds it, then bundles all this into a new container that's ready to run your code!

 > ## Exercise (10 min)